Most Canadians know the ins and outs of a Registered Retirement Savings Plan (RRSP), but fewer can tell you what happens to an RRSP when you turn 71.

 Harvest Portfolios Group Inc. was founded in 2009 by Michael Kovacs who believes the best recipe for investing success is through ownership of the biggest global players, with deep pockets, strong businesses, consistent dividend flows and opportunities for growth.

 This is the core of the Harvest ETF philosophy.
 Harvest uses a quantitative and fundamental analysis process to select and manage its ETF portfolios.
 The ETF investment mandates are transparent and simple for clients to understand.

 Harvest chooses global leaders, or the biggest and most dominant companies in their industry.
 They have financial staying power and a history of profitability and rising dividends.
 These features mean the companies protect investor capital while providing growth.

 The Harvest quantitative model selects companies with a long history of success.
 They dominate their industries, they innovate, they evolve, and their consistent performance is measured by a long record of rising sales and profits.

 All Harvest funds are RRSP and RRIF eligible.

 The Harvest covered call option strategy

-Harvest enriches its returns with a covered call strategy that adds to the basic return.
-Harvest is second largest option writing firm in Canada with eight of its 11 ETF’s having option writing strategies.
-The company has made it a specialty and area of the market focus.
+Harvest enriches its ETFs returns with a covered call strategy that adds to the basic return.
+Harvest is second largest option writing firm in Canada with most of its income ETF’s having option writing strategies.
+Harvest has made it a specialty focus in managing its income ETFs.

 The strategy creates tax advantaged income through an active covered call writing process.
 The tax advantage comes from the premium income created by the call writing.
 It is treated as capital gains.